Counseling and Student Affairs

 Dates & Deadlines

-- Feb 2018 Deadline to register for spring comps (spring graduates only).
-View instructions and complete application.
+- Feb 1, 2021 Deadline to register for spring comps (spring graduates only).
+Review the details and instructions at the center of this page and complete the application.

 Comps & NCE Exams